grnet/snf-image-creator/docs/usage.rst

      -f, --force           overwrite output files if they exist -s, --silent          output only errors
      -u FILENAME, --upload=FILENAME
-                           upload the image to pithos with name FILENAME -r IMAGENAME, --register=IMAGENAME
+                           upload the image to the storage service with name FILENAME -r IMAGENAME, --register=IMAGENAME
-                           register the image with ~okeanos as IMAGENAME -m KEY=VALUE, --metadata=KEY=VALUE
+                           register the image with the compute service as IMAGENAME -m KEY=VALUE, --metadata=KEY=VALUE
                            add custom KEY=VALUE metadata to the image -t TOKEN, --token=TOKEN